Quo Vadis (novel): Historical events

-Reception

-The American journalist William Cowper Brann reviewed Quo Vadis shortly after its publication.
-His general impression was negative; he found that "to the normal mind [Quo Vadis] is neither entertaining nor instructive" and cited the novel's popularity as an example of the principle that "if a book is only bad enough it is sure of popular success."
-Brann objected to the length of the story – "500 dreary pages", "a lingering agony drawn out" – saying that "when the author gets hold of a good thing he cannot let go"; he objected also to the characters being, in his view, "all automatons" without interesting motives, arising transparently from the affectations of the author, such that one can "see the strings and hear the creaking of the pulleys".

-The journalist seems further to have taken issue with Polishness in general, first identifying Sienkiewicz as "a polander with the constructive ability of a candle-maker and the lawless imagination of a pack-peddler", then, regarding the orthography of the author's name, writing that "that's the way he spells it – when he wants to pronounce it he fills his head with hot mush, then turns a series of somersaults", and referring to him thereafter as "Sienkiewhatsky".
-Brann was known to greatly exaggerate, particularly in vituperation, and here he went so far as to write "I had to hire a nigger to swab me off with a wet towel while I read the work, and all I got out of it was a joblot of misinformation and a feverish desire to plug Mr. Henryk Sienkiewhatsky's Georgia watermelon [his head] in a new place."

 Similarities with Barrett play

 Playwright-actor-manager Wilson Barrett produced his successful play The Sign of the Cross in the same year as publication of Quo Vadis? started.
 The play was first performed 28 March 1895.
 Several elements in the play strongly resemble those in Quo Vadis.
 In both, a Roman soldier named Marcus falls in love with a Christian woman and wishes to "possess" her.
-(In the novel, her name is Lycia, in the play she is Mercia.)
-Nero, Tigellinus and Poppea are major characters in both the play and novel, and in both, Poppea lusts after Marcus.
+(In the novel, her name is Lygia; in the play she is Mercia.)
+Nero, Tigellinus, and Poppea are major characters in both the play and novel, and in both, Poppea lusts after Marcus.
 Petronius, however, does not appear in The Sign of the Cross, and the ending of the play diverges from that of Quo Vadis.

 Adaptations

 Theatre

-A successful stage version of the novel by Stanislaus Stange was produced in 1900.
+Stanislaus Stange adapted the novel into a stage play of the same name which premiered in Chicago at McVicker's Theater's on 13 December 1899.
+It was later produced the following year on Broadway by F. C. Whitney in a production using music by composer Julian Edwards.
+The play was also staged at the West End's Adelphi Theatre in 1900.

+Jeannette Leonard Gilder also adapted the novel into a stage play of the same name which was also staged on Broadway in the year 1900 at the Herald Square Theatre.